shashanka2a/MenuPRO-App-main/MVP_READINESS.md

-# MenuPRO MVP Readiness Assessment
+# MenuOS MVP Readiness Assessment

 ## 🚀 **MVP READINESS OVERVIEW**

-This document provides a comprehensive assessment of what's ready for MVP launch and what still needs to be developed for the MenuPRO platform.
+This document provides a comprehensive assessment of what's ready for MVP launch and what still needs to be developed for the MenuOS platform.

 **Overall MVP Readiness: 75%** ✅